JuliaPy/PyCall.jl/README.md

   Python exception was thrown, and throw a Julia exception (which includes both `msg` and the Python exception object) if so.
 The Python exception status may be cleared by calling `pyerr_clear()`.

+* The function `pytype_query(o::PyObject)` returns a native Julia type that `o` can be converted into, if possible, or `PyObject` if not.

+## Work in Progress

+* Conversions for many more types (set, range, xrange, etc.).
+Callback functions.
+No-copy dictionary conversions.

+* Support for keyword arguments.

 ## Author